 Bulletproof is a well-known and well-respected company that has a wide range of science-based products.
-Bulletproof is long established by Dave Asprey in 2004 and are a company that has a range of products to help their customers to achieve optimal health.
+Bulletproof is long-established by Dave Asprey in 2004 and is a company that has a range of products to help their customers to achieve optimal health.
 Their entire product line is certified as clean and has a focus on biohacking.

 Their coffee is multi-origin and organically grown through their direct partnership with small independent coffee farms in Colombia and Guatemala.
 Their coffee is Rainforest Alliance certified.

 Their roasting process is a wet processing method.
-Few, literally no details are known about the trade marked Bulletproof process as it is kept a secret under trade mark rules.
+Few, literally no details are known about the trade mark Bulletproof process as it is kept a secret under trademark rules.
 What is known is that it is a proprietary method to reduce toxins.

 Natural Force Coffee

-Their coffee is from sustainable coffee plantations and is single origin speciality grade.
+Their coffee is from sustainable coffee plantations and is single origin specialty grade.
 Their coffee beans are organically grown, hand-picked and 100% Arabica beans.

 Their beans are roasted carefully to enhance chlorogenic acid and minimize acrylamide.
 Their coffee has double the antioxidants than regular coffee and is tested for over a dozen different mycotoxins, yeast, mold, gluten and 150 different pesticides including glyphosate.